Do you want to know what’s the best scope for AR-15?

 It takes away greater risk of human error so you don’t have to overthink your aim.
 Since protecting your animals from coyotes and foxes requires fast action, you don’t have time for adjustments.

 Getting your target in sight is even easier with the fantastic view that Nikon never fails to provide.
 With their high optical quality, you get more light transmission and an adequate field of vision.
 Despite the light coverage or weather, you’ll see the BDC reticle clearly and immediately notice its accuracy.

 Even in the most hectic situations and awkward angles, the eye relief protects your brow from recoil.
-Really, the only complaint we have is that the turrets are a little bit large and don’t lock in place.
+Really, the only complaint I have is that the turrets are a little bit large and don’t lock in place.
 This might be annoying to first-time users, but many find it easy to adapt.

 What’s The Best Scope For AR-15?

 Although it was a tough decision, these top picks made the cut as the best scope for AR-15 in their respective purposes.
-Since we all appreciate different styles of shooting, we found one for every crowd.
+Since we all appreciate different styles of shooting, I found one for every crowd.

-Nikon makes it simple for beginners with their fixed magnification and tech-savvy aiming guide.
+Nikon and Burris makes it simple for beginners with their fixed magnification and tech-savvy aiming guide.
 Even if it’s not your first time on the range, you can appreciate the simplicity it brings to home defense.